bonny/WordPress-Simple-Fields/readme.txt

 - simple_fields_register_post_connector can now accept a string in the post_types argument, if only one post type is to be connected

+- fixed a problem with the date/timepicker v2 not being se correctly when option "no date" was selected

 #### Version 1.3.1
 - Fixed: used short tags in options screen.